 Scenic Drives in the Upper Hunter

-A wonderful way to explore the charming Upper Hunter is on scenic drives.
+A scenic drive is the perfect way to experience the wonders of the beautiful Upper Hunter.
 You can do a loop and visit picturesque country towns or split the beautiful region into a couple of drives, branching off to enjoy cellar doors, vineyard restaurants, heritage walks, fun festivals and spectacular wilderness.